Somya-Bansal/Angular-first/README.md

-The vey first project with angular
+The very first project with angular